leinonen/go-lisp/README.md

 ![GoLisp logo](./docs/img/golisp-logo.png)

-A modern, production-ready Lisp dialect implemented in Go with a modular plugin architecture.
-Features comprehensive language support, advanced data types, functional programming utilities, and a powerful plugin system.
+A modern Lisp dialect built on a minimal kernel architecture, combining the elegance of Clojure with the performance and simplicity of Go.
+Features a clean core interpreter with extensible modules for building powerful, fun programming experiences without the Java bloat.

 ## Quick Start